VigneshN1997/VigneshN1997.github.io/_pages/learnings.md

 permalink: /learnings/
 author_profile: true
 ---

+# 18/04/21
+* Learnt about using beta distribution as conjugate prior for binomial and deriving the posterior.
+* Revised AdaBoost.

+# 17/04/21
+* Revised concepts of time complexity and space complexity for hash table data structure.

+# 16/04/21
+* Learnt about some string STL functions that can be used while solving problems.

+# 15/04/21
+* Understood the working of the master server in GFS.
+* Solved the problem of merging sorted linked lists efficiently.

 # 14/04/21
 * Learnt about the Beta Distribution.
 * Read a paper on [hyperparameter importance](http://proceedings.mlr.press/v32/hutter14.html)